Vegan soup is delicious and so easy to prepare..

 Tips on Cooking Delicious Vegan Soup

-As we explore various methods of cooking soup, here are some things to bear in mind as you read onward.
+As we explore various methods of cooking soup, here are some things to bear in mind.

-Perhaps the most important things to know about soup is that different vegetables require different cooking times.
-If your soup features potatoes and broccoli, you’ll probably add the broccoli only in the last 20 minutes.
+The most important thing to know about soup is that different vegetables require different cooking times.
+If your soup features potatoes and broccoli, you’ll probably add the broccoli florets only in the last few minutes.
 And if it also features spinach, you would add that just a minute or two before serving.
-So be suspicious of any soup recipe that gives all its vegetables identical cooking times.
+So treat with suspicion any soup recipe that gives all its vegetables identical cooking times.

 Vegan Bullion

-Much of the flavor in soup comes boiling either bones or vegetables into a flavorful broth.
-Non-vegetarians often use meat-based bullion cubes in order to quickly achieve a rich broth.
-Luckily vegans also have numerous options.
+Much of soup’s flavor comes boiling either bones or vegetables into a flavorful broth.
+Non-vegetarians commonly use meat-based bullion cubes in order to quickly achieve a rich broth.
+Luckily, vegans also have numerous options.

 I highly recommend a German made-vegetable broth powder called Seitenbacher Vegetarian Vegetable Broth and Seasoning.
 A vegan friend recommended it to me years ago, and my mother is now hooked on it.
-You can buy the stuff directly from Amazon.com at a good price.
-Steitenbacher’s product carries the delicious flavors of more than a dozen of spices.
+You can buy it directly from Amazon.com at a good price.
+Steitenbacher’s product incorporates the delicious flavors of more than a dozen spices.

 Nutrition and Salt

-Most soups are loaded with veggies or beans and are therefore super nutritious.
+Most soups are based on veggies or beans, and are therefore super nutritious.
 Since virtually any vegetable is perfect in soup, you can load up your soups with your favorites.
 Any sort of winter squash or root vegetable is about the best thing going when it comes to both flavor and nutrition.

 Unfortunately, soup does tend to be loaded with salt—often in shocking amounts—even though it rarely tastes particularly salty.
-For comparison’s sake, one can of Amy’s Minestrone soup has two-and-a-half times more sodium than two ounces of Kettle Chips’ Sea Salt & Vinegar potato chips.
+For comparison’s sake, one can of Amy’s Minestrone soup contains two-and-a-half times more sodium than does two ounces of Kettle Chips’ Sea Salt & Vinegar potato chips.

-This is not to argue that you should never eat soup; only that salt has a way of disappearing into it and that there’s no other commonly-eaten food that has so much sodium per serving.
-If you eat soup on a near-daily basis it’s wise to be conscious of how much sodium you’re taking in.
-And if you suffer from high blood pressure you might decide it’s wise to avoid soup entirely.
+This is not to argue that you should never eat soup; only that salt has a way of disappearing into it and that there’s no other commonly-eaten food that contains so much sodium per serving.
+If you eat soup on a near-daily basis, it’s wise to look into how much sodium you’re taking in.
+And if you suffer from high blood pressure you might decide to avoid soup entirely.

-Now that we’ve gotten our cautionary statements about salt out of the way let’s look at how easy it is to incorporate more delicious soups into your diet.
+Now that we’ve gotten these cautionary statements about salt out of the way, let’s look at how easy it is to incorporate more delicious soups into your diet.

-Most vegan cookbooks contain an entire section devoted entirely to soups.
+Most vegan cookbooks devote an entire section devoted to soups.
 The tenth anniversary edition of Veganomicon features twenty soups, including most of the classics.
 That ought to be enough to keep you going for a while.

-But if you’re a soup fanatic, or you live in a place with especially long winters, perhaps you want a cookbook devoted entirely to vegan soups.
-If so, try either of these:
+But if you’re a soup fanatic, or you live in a place with especially long winters, you might want a comprehensive exploration of the topic.
+If so, try any of these cookbooks:

 Kitchenware for Making Soup